zmon1010/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### fullScreen

-Forces the widget to enter\exit full-screen mode
+Gets or Sets the full-screen mode of the widget

 #### Example